-India and Brazil, together with South Africa, as responsible leaders of the emerging Global South, driven by the imperative to open up new possibilities beyond the Washington consensus, have established the IBSA Dialogue Forum to articulate a new framework for equitable growth and to build a new global agenda towards "the goal of a fair and equitable world order" based on a greater role and voice of the South.
-The guiding force of IBSA is "the shared vision of the three countries that democracy and development are mutually reinforcing and the key to sustainable peace and stability" (IBSA, Tshwane Declaration, 2011, p.2).
-IBSA strives to "contribute to a new world order whose political, economic and financial architecture is more inclusive, representative and legitimate" (ibid.) that reflects the changed realities of the global economy in the 21st Century, through the increased voice and representation of emerging economies and developing countries, thereby creating an international architecture for a global economy that works for the poor, albeit through a "soft balancing" approach.
+India and Brazil, together with South Africa, as responsible leaders of the emerging Global South, driven by the imperative to open up new possibilities beyond the Washington consensus, have established the IBSA Dialogue Forum to articulate a new framework for equitable growth and to build a new global agenda towards "the goal of a fair and equitable world order"15 based on a greater role and voice of the South.
+The guiding force of IBSA is "the shared vision of the three countries that democracy and development are mutually reinforcing and the key to sustainable peace and stability" (IBSA, Tshwane Declaration, 2011, p.2).16 IBSA strives to "contribute to a new world order whose political, economic and financial architecture is more inclusive, representative and legitimate" (ibid.) that reflects the changed realities of the global economy in the 21st Century, through the increased voice and representational architecture for a global economy that works for the poor, albeit through a "soft balancing" approach.